About the Divemaster / Research Internship

 The days are flexible according to weather and tides, scheduling, and course work.
 The typical day begins at 7:30am and finishes around 4:30pm with an average of 6-8 hours of work per day.

-- Dive Master’s and Dive Guides – learning how to guide certified divers and learn the different dive sites.
+- Divemaster and Dive Guides – Learning how to assist and guide certified divers (under supervision).

-- Research Team – Take an active role in the research team as a research diver and field scientist collecting abundance data on dives and placing and retrieving the BRUV’s.
+- Research Team – Take an active role in the research team as a research diver and field scientist contributing to many data sets including; collecting abundance data on dives, placing and retrieving the BRUV’s, Dive Against Debris surveys, CoralWatch surveys, and helping with our coral restoration efforts.

-- Workshops – Help the dive team in the office with equipment maintenance and repair, sales and bookings, data entry and analysis, independent study, project development, and dive master workshops.
+- Data Entry / Workshops – Help the dive team in the office with scientific equipment maintenance / repair / preparation, data entry and analysis, project development, and enhancing your knowledge in the various conservation divemaster workshops.

 - Independent Study Time – Use this time to complete theoretical or independent projects including the knowledge reviews for your certification courses, study for exams, or work on independent research projects.